kThisIsCvpv/rl-help/README.md

 ![alt text](https://www.kthisiscvpv.com/XwvuB15550245131mGLg.png "Checkout Prompt")

 Import the project as `Import project from external model > Maven > Next ...`
+_Note: You might not be given this window.
+It is perfectly fine; IntelliJ has already correctly imported it for you._

 ![alt text](https://www.kthisiscvpv.com/eCRtZ1555024570b6NhZ.png "Import Project")